Engine - 998 tuning, further options

 After the stage one kit, this is the next easiest option as far as fitment goes.
 It's almost a 'bolt-on' part, but is a little more involved and a little more costly so is moved up a category.

 The standard cylinder head is pretty restrictive where bigger power outputs are the main aim.
 To make appreciable gains it needs a fair amount of work done.
-Simply carrying out 'stage one' port, chamber and polish mods really don't do much at all for your money.
+Simply carrying out 'stage one' port, chamber and polish mods really doesn't do much at all for your money.
 The only sensible option is a standard head modified to 'stage three' spec, or a 12G295/12G206 Cooper head.
+Though these options, particularly the 12G295, have inlet ports that are just too big for the vast majority of road-used small-bore units.
+This is because it was developed/made as an homologation special at a time when massive vaklves and ports was deemed the way to go.
+Curioyus they stuck to the standard exahust port size, though they did reduce the choke-effect by cutting down the exhaust guide boss size.
 Using a BBU 12G940 casting is an option - but not terribly practical (see 'Engine - 998 tuning, fitting a 1275 head').

 The much coveted 12G295/12G206 heads are all-but non-existent realistically now.
 There are some about - most have been well used and abused, many cracked or modified into uselessness, with just a few, rare, un-molested examples of the species.
 But even a good example is likely to need complete refurbishment, particularly for the modern world where unleaded fuel is to be used.
 Suitable exhaust valve seat inserts will need fitting, new guides, seats re-cut, probably new valves, valve stem seals, and in all probability new valve springs.
 And then there's the machine-work needed to get it to work on your 998 - hefty re-facing to get CR to a sensible level since the standard head has a capacity of 24.2cc, the Cooper heads 28.4cc.
 That's a chunk to remove; charged by the cut it'll cost plenty.
 And having gone through all that - reliability is a problem - they're prone to cracking.

 That leaves us with the 'stage three' spec modified standard head.
-MSC/MM sell heads modified by myself (Min Tec).
-The valve sizing is as that of the Cooper heads with all necessary port and chamber work carried out to give the best flow gains available within limiting criteria and inserted for unleaded fuel use.
+Now available direct from Calver Special Tuning on this wensite.
+CST2004 used here, the valve sizing is as that of the Cooper inlet valve and 1.040" exhaust with all necessary port and chamber work carried out to give the best flow gains available within limiting criteria and inserted for unleaded fuel use.
 The main limitation is the combustion chamber - modifications are kept within sensible bounds so suitable chamber size is obtainable without excessive cost.
 To improve the chamber beyond that used would require large amounts of material to be removed off the head face.
 This generally breaks in to the rocker gear oil feed gallery necessitating this be brazed up, re-routed, and re-faced to true.
 The small improvement available simply doesn't warrant the extra costs incurred to do this.
 Even so, flow testing (results below) has shown that this style of stage three head all-but matches the inlet flow of the Cooper head, with better exhaust flow results so offers directly comparable performance, are available 'off the shelf', and are far, far more reliable.
 Particularly when comparing the figures below 0.350" lift as the cam/rocker combinations used only reach 0.340" lift.

 STANDARD STAGE 3 COOPER 998